CerealSp00n/herro/README.md

 # herro
-learning to use this shit
+learning to use this shit,
 this is some shit about myself